8th November 2019 Author: Paul Carton

 Interview with Dr. Fiona Crispie of APC Microbiome Ireland

-Dr. Fiona Crispie, who manages Ireland’s largest Next-Generation Sequencing Platform for APC Microbiome Ireland at Teagasc (the Agriculture and Food Development Authority), talks to rapidmicrobiology.com about the services they provide to the commercial sector and the interesting microbiome projects she has and is working on to date.
+Dr. Fiona Crispie, who manages Ireland’s largest Next-Generation Sequencing Platform for APC Microbiome Ireland at Teagasc (the Agriculture and Food Development Authority), talks to rapidmicrobiology.com about the services they provide to the commercial sector and the interesting microbiome projects worked on till now.

 Q: Can you give me an example of some of your microbiome work?